Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 python test_datasets_GenBank.ipynb
 ```
 This script will also automatically download [dfast_file_downloader.py](https://github.com/nigyta/dfast_core/blob/master/scripts/dfast_file_downloader.py), which is necessary for downloading the genomes.

-Additionally, it provides a dummy data file "genebank_prok_1_per_species_dummy.tsv" containing 5 genome accessions to test the workflow.
+Another option is that it provides a dummy data file "genebank_prok_1_per_species_dummy.tsv" containing 5 genome accessions to test the workflow.
 This allows you to identify and address any errors caused by format changes in the files before processing the full dataset.

 **2. Submit a Job to the NIG-SC using run_dfastqc_GenBank.sh.**
 ```